How Much Does Tree Removal Cost?

 The price of tree removal is typically based on height, but check with a professional to get an exact quote.
 (Photo courtesy of Angie's List member Audra C. of Oak Hill, Va.)

 Trees that prevent your house from getting adequate sunlight can cause mold growth on your siding and even inside your home.
-Limbs growing too close to house or hanging over your roof may fall during a severe storm and cause extensive amount of damage.
-These are exactly the type of situations that require the help of a professional tree-removal specialist.
+Limbs growing too close to the house or hanging over your roof may fall during a severe storm and cause extensive damage.
+These are the types of situations that require a professional tree removal specialist.

-Nearby Hazards: If your tree is located close to power lines or other dangers, the price is usually higher.
+If your tree is close to power lines or other dangers, the price is usually higher.
 Dead trees are more hazardous than live ones.
 As such, many companies will charge you an additional fee for hazardous tree removal.

-Licensure and insurance: Companies pay a high price to maintain the correct licensure and insurance that covers both worker's compensation and liability.
-You get what you pay for when searching someone in this field.
-If the price is unusually low, the company may not have adequate insurance or possess a license, which is illegal.
+Companies pay a high price to maintain licenses, plus insurance that covers workers' compensation and liability.
+If the price quoted is unusually low, the company may not have adequate insurance or possess a license.